alexanderbird/books.abird.ca/README.md

 ## Loading new books

-To pre-populate the csv & thumbnail, run `npm run generate -- <isbn>`.
+To pre-populate the csv & thumbnail, run `npm run search -- <isbn>`.

 This will generate an html summary of the search results and open it.